AKMGames/Numbers-War-Grand-Drop/README.md

 ## 💰 Earning & Cashing Out
 Players profit by being skilled enough to keep their collected Grands or by farming mission-based tickets to sell to other players.

-.
-Grands can be sold back to the GrandToken Contract.
+* Grands can be sold back to the GrandToken Contract.

-.
-Specific restrictions apply to these withdrawals to maintain economic balance (detailed in the Smart Contracts section).
+* Specific restrictions apply to these withdrawals to maintain economic balance (detailed in the Smart Contracts section).

+## 🔺 On-Chain
+The speed and low gas fees made this entire experience possible.
+Session creation, claims, ticket trades, profile updates  all happening on-chain without making players wait or pay a fortune.
+Building a real-time competitive game on blockchain only works when the infrastructure doesn't get in the way.
+Avalanche doesn't. 🔥⚡

+The entire economy of Grand Drop runs on three smart contracts **GrandToken**, **GrandTicket**, and **GrandDrop**.
+Each one has a specific responsibility, and together they form a complete, trustless system.
+Let's walk through each contract and break down the most important functions — what they do, why they exist, and how they protect the player.